mikessh/vdjtools-doc/sphinx/modules.rst

 -  :ref:`FilterNonFunctional`
    Filters non-functional clonotypes
 -  :ref:`DownSample`
-   Performs down-sampling, i.e. takes a subset of random reads from a sample
+   Performs down-sampling, i.e. takes a subset of random reads from sample(s)
+-  :ref:`SelectTop`
+   Selects a fixed number of top (most abundant) clonotypes from sample(s)
 -  :ref:`ApplySampleAsFilter`
-   Given a list of samples filters clonotypes that are present in a specified sample
+   Filters clonotypes that are present in a specified sample from sample(s)
 -  :ref:`Decontaminate`
-   Filters possible cross-sample contamination
+   Filters possible cross-sample contaminations in a set of samples
 -  :ref:`FilterBySegment`
-   Filters clonotype according to their V/D/J segment
+   Filters clonotypes according to their V/D/J segment

 :ref:`operate`
 ~~~~~~~~~~~~~~